Underpinning The David Parr House

 Securing its future – ‘Underpinning the David Parr House’ Project

-The first step to securing the future of the David Parr House was achieved with the award of a National Lottery grant of £625,300 from HLF earlier this year which will enable the house to be conserved and opened up to the public on a regular basis.
+The first step to securing the future of the David Parr House was achieved with the award of a National Lottery grant of £625,300 from HLF in 2017 which will enable the house to be conserved and opened up to the public on a regular basis.
 Ongoing income would be raised through footfall but due to its size and limited number of visitors it can accommodate each year this income is limited.

 Now, with this second National Lottery grant from HLF and the subsequent four year fundraising campaign, the final endowment will ensure that the David Parr House will not only open the house up to the public but also deliver its heritage to a much wider audience through a more ambitious activity, exhibition and outreach program.
 The grant will also support a member of staff dedicated to developing an interesting and innovative fundraising campaign.
 Information about this new post can be found on the website.

-The project work will start in May this year, and be completed by May 2021.
+The project work will start in May 2017, and be completed by May 2021.

 Notes to editors